 Ratata Management Committee creates alternative solutions for income generation to relax the pressure on natural resources in the Gilé National Park

-Other activities being undertaken in this committee, with the communities, concern the promotion of savings and strengthening the value chain of the agricultural materials produced by the community.
-It should be mentioned that this is a legalised committee, it has a bank account and it creates ways of generating incomes and sustainability through collecting enrolment and monthly membership fees from the members.
+Other activities being developed by this committee with the communities include promoting savings and strengthening the value chain of agricultural products produced by the community.
+This is a legalized committee, with a bank account, and it creates means of generating income and ensuring sustainability through the collection of monthly fees and membership contributions.